Origins in Medical Sterilization

 Early machines were large, industrial units—about the size of refrigerators—and very costly, making them impractical for residential use.

-The technology used ultra-fine particles (smaller than the size of mold spores) to disinfect surfaces and the air without leaving moisture behind.
+The technology uses an ultra-fine particles (smaller than the size of mold spores) to disinfect surfaces and the air without leaving moisture behind.

 As the technology evolved, engineers developed smaller, portable, and more affordable machines.

-Researchers discovered that dry fog was not just effective for sterilization—it was also highly effective in destroying mold spores, bacteria, and allergens in indoor environments.
+Researchers discovered that dry fog was not just effective for sterilization—it was also 99.9% effective in destroying MOLD, bacteria, allergens, myco-toxins and viruses in indoor environments.

 Contact Us